opea-project/GenAIExamples/InstructionTuning/README.md

 # Instruction Tuning

 Instruction tuning is the process of further training LLMs on a dataset consisting of (instruction, output) pairs in a supervised fashion, which bridges the gap between the next-word prediction objective of LLMs and the users' objective of having LLMs adhere to human instructions.
+This implementation deploys a Ray cluster for the task.

 ## Deploy Instruction Tuning Service